Chile national football team: Consolidation of the golden generation (2013−2017)

 A new manager, Jorge Sampaoli, was appointed in December 2012.
 A disciple of Marcelo Bielsa, Jorge Sampaoli broke new records for La Roja by winning 10, drawing 3, and losing only 3 of 15 games as the head coach of the Chile national team.
-His coaching era witnessed a rise of the golden generation of Chilean football, with numerous talents such as Alexis Sanchez, Arturo Vidal, Eduardo Vargas, Gary Medel, Mauricio Isla and Claudio Bravo.
+His coaching era witnessed a rise of the golden generation of Chilean football, with numerous talents such as Alexis Sanchez, Arturo Vidal, Claudio Bravo, Gary Medel, Eduardo Vargas, Mauricio Isla, Jorge Valdivia, Matías Fernández, Charles Aránguiz, Jean Beausejour, and Marcelo Díaz among others reaching their prime.

-Chile (red and blue) playing against Brazil (yellow and white), in the 2014 FIFA World Cup Round of 16.